hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/livesql-and-crud.md

 ## Previewing SQL

-Since `selectByCriteria()` are implemented by the LiveSQL engine, the generated native SQL queries can be previewed in the same way other LiveSQL queries are.
+Since `selectByCriteria()` searches are implemented by the LiveSQL engine, the generated native SQL queries can be previewed in the same way other LiveSQL queries are.
 See [Previewing LiveSQL](previewing-livesql.md) for details.